 - to assist the Government in maintaining Hong Kong's financial stability.

 1 The SFC is the only Hong Kong financial regulator given the mandate to educate the investing public.
-Following the enactment of the Securities and Futures (Amendment) Ordinance 2012, the Investor Education Centre (IEC) was formed as an SFC subsidiary to educate the public on a broad range of retail financial products and services.
-The IEC will also play a key role in improving the general public's financial literacy.
+Following the enactment of the Securities and Futures (Amendment) Ordinance 2012, an SFC subsidiary was formed to educate the public on a broad range of retail financial products and services.
+Now known as the Investor and Financial Education Council, it plays a key role in improving the general public's financial literacy.